Download a copy of the Editorial Policies.

 BJOG no longer publish protocols (including those for meta-analyses).

-If you are commencing a trial and wish to alert BJOG readers for the purpose of patient recruitment, your trial may be signposted in the BJOG International Column.
-To have your trial considered for inclusion in the column please contact Shona Kirtley with the trial registration number and link to the protocol online: email@example.com.
+If you are commencing a trial and wish to alert BJOG readers for the purpose of patient recruitment, your trial may be signposted in the Insights from Outside BJOG month column.
+To have your trial considered for inclusion in the column please contact Shona Kirtley with the trial registration number and link to the protocol online: firstname.lastname@example.org.

 Authorship is a way of making explicit both credit and responsibility for the contents of published articles.
 Please note that to qualify for authorship an individual should meet all of the following criteria:

-(a) Substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data.
+(a) Substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; AND

-(b) Drafting the article or revising it critically for important intellectual content.
+(b) Drafting the article or revising it critically for important intellectual content; AND

-(c) Final approval of the version to be published.
+(c) Final approval of the version to be published; AND

 Contributors who do not qualify for authorship should be included in the ‘Acknowledgements’ section.